Are police recruiting people at the moment?

 After graduation you may be considered for positions within specialist units using recognition of prior learning.

 We suggest you visit the NZ immigration website if you wish to know more about obtaining New Zealand Residency.

 Do I need any documentation if I have been living overseas?

-I have been a serving member in the Military, is there extra I have to provide?
+I have been a serving member in the Military, is there extra information I need to provide?

-If you have served in the armed forces, whether in New Zealand or overseas, or have been a member of an overseas Police jurisdiction, you will be asked to complete a release so that we may have you service records released.
+If you have served in the armed forces, whether in New Zealand or overseas, or have been a member of an overseas police jurisdiction, you will be asked to complete a release so that we may have your service records released.

 NEWCOPS WEBSITE TROUBLESHOOTING

 I used to be able to log in to newcops.co.nz but now I can't, what should I do?We have updated our New Cops recruitment process.
 These changes require you to view our new online seminar.
 After watching this, you'll get your new profile and new login details.